-(4) Undesired aircraft states:

-(i) Undesired aircraft states are flight crew-induced aircraft position or speed deviations, misapplication of flight controls, or incorrect systems configuration, associated with a reduction in margins of safety.
+- (4) Undesired aircraft states: - (i) Undesired aircraft states are flight crew-induced aircraft position or speed deviations, misapplication of flight controls, or incorrect systems configuration, associated with a reduction in margins of safety.
 Undesired aircraft states that result from ineffective threat or error management may lead to compromising situations and reduce margins of safety

-- in flight operations.
-Often considered at the cusp of becoming an incident or accident, undesired aircraft states must be managed by flight crews; - (ii) Examples of undesired aircraft states would include lining up for the incorrect runway during approach to landing, exceeding ATC speed restrictions during an approach, or landing long on a short runway requiring maximum braking.
+- (ii) Examples of undesired aircraft states would include lining up for the incorrect runway during approach to landing, exceeding ATC speed restrictions during an approach, or landing long on a short runway requiring maximum braking.
 Events such as equipment malfunctions or ATC controller errors can also reduce margins of safety in flight operations, but these would be considered threats; - (iii) Undesired states can be managed effectively, restoring margins of safety, or flight crew response(s) can induce an additional error, incident, or accident; - (iv) Table 3 presents examples of undesired aircraft states, grouped under three basic categories derived from the TEM model;